 Most people ordering a Pub Sub get the whole thing.
 That context matters, because the buffalo chicken tender numbers look very different at full sub scale than the half sub figures that usually show up in nutrition databases.

-The short version: the whole sub with a standard build runs about 1,480 calories and 118g of protein.
-Add mayo and you're at 1,860.
-Skip the bread entirely and a whole sub with provolone and ranch is around 1,350.
-All numbers below are from Publix's official published nutrition data, the same source used in the Publix Sub Macro Calculator.
+The short version: a standard whole sub with Italian 5 grain, provolone, and mustard is 1,740 calories and 114g of protein.
+Skip the bread and use mustard and a whole sub drops to 1,220 calories.
+All numbers come from Publix's official published nutrition data, the same source used in the Publix calorie calculator.

 Half Sub vs. Whole Sub: The Numbers Side by Side